luk-kop/verus-stake-notification/README.md

       (venv) $ deactivate
       ```

-5. Once the AWS resources are properly deployed, you should copy `new_stake_script` directory to the host where VRSC wallet is running.
+5. Once the AWS resources are properly deployed, you should copy `new_stake_script` directory to the host where the VRSC wallet is running.
     ```bash
     # example of a copying a dictionary to remote host using the rsync tool
     $ rsync -avzP new_stake_script/ user@your-vrsc-wallet-host:~/new_stake_script/